Signing up to Cyclescheme and supporting cycle commuting is great news for your staff, and there are big benefits for employers too.

 3. …and happier and more productive

 Cycling to work makes staff happier and more productive.
 Cyclists arrive at work more motivated and don’t seem to suffer the same dips in energy level as more sedentary employees.
 When GlaxoSmithKline surveyed staff who had obtained a bike through Cyclescheme, 73% said they were more motivated and 74% thought they were more productive.

 As well as being more energised when they get to work, cyclists are more likely than other transport users to arrive on time.
 Cyclists’ journeys are predictable because they’re much less influenced by factors outside their control, such as traffic jams or delayed trains.
 Urban commuter races invariably see cyclists trouncing drivers, public transport users, and pedestrians.
 The punctuality evidence isn’t just anecdotal: a study by McGill University in Montreal, Canada, confirmed it.

 5. Cycle parking is cheaper than car parking

 Providing car parking spaces for staff is expensive, particularly in places where property prices are high.
-GlaxoSmithKline have estimated that in West London each car parking spot costs them £2,000 per year.
-Since it’s possible to park up to a dozen bicycles in the same space – or more if they’re compact folding bikes – there are big savings to be made when staff switch from cars to bikes for commuting.
+It’s estimated that in West London a car parking spot will cost around £2,000 per year.
+Since it’s possible to park up to a dozen bicycles in the same space – or more if they’re compact folding bikes – there are big savings to be made when staff switch from cars to bikes for commuting

 6. Facilities for cyclists benefit other employees

 Cycling doesn’t have to mean working up a sweat.
-Those who ride shorter distances more steadily are unlikely to need to shower and change on arrival.
-But for thosecycliststravelling further or faster, shower facilities, along with lockers and maybe even a drying room, are really helpful.
-Non-cyclingstaffbenefit too, as they can spruce up after a lunchtime run or gym session.
+But for those cyclists travelling further or faster, shower facilities, along with lockers and maybe even a drying room, are really helpful.
+Non-cycling staff benefit too, as they can freshen up after a lunchtime run or gym session.